maheshsabnis/Training_Net6_Blazor/readme.md

 					- RoleManager<T> where T is IdentityRole
 					- RoleManager<T>: Used to Manage Role Creation
 					- IdentityRole: Used to Define Role Information, e.g. Id, Name, etc.
+				- Policy BAssed Authorization
+					- Mechanism to Assembly Multiple Roles into a single Policy and apply this in Pipeline and use it on action methods
+						- The 'Authorization' services define the Policy Condiguration
+						- The 'Authorization' Middleare will load policies in the Pipeline
+						- The 'Authorize' Attribute will verify policies and define execution
 				- Token Based Security
 					- System.IdentityModel.Token.Jwt
 						- JsonTokenHandler, USed to Create Token